hujhax/austin-improv-wiki/Shows/The Saturday Night Special.md

 Often, a single act would open a month of shows.

 ## History
 The first *Saturday Night Special* happened on 3/8/08.
 It started out running on the second and fourth Saturdays of each month at 10:30pm.
-Then the following February, [[Gnap!
+Then the following February, [[Theatres/Gnap!
+Theater Projects|Gnap!
 Theater Projects]] restructured its schedule, expanding to include 8pm and 10pm shows on both Friday and Saturday.
 At that point, *The Saturday Night Special* became a weekly show that ran every Saturday at 10pm.

 On Dec.
 19, 2009 there was a wedding proposal on stage during the Saturday Night Special.
 One of the troupe members of Hugaday proposed to his then girlfriend.
 She said yes.